It’s much easier to teach others how to write their own stories than it is to write my story …..Funny that.

 - write …

 And it’s a big part of who I am right now.
 It doesn’t define me but it is me.
 I love working, feeling useful, effecting change, generating laughter and lightness, creating wealth, connecting with people, expressing myself through words and demonstrating to my kids that you can be a mum and a business owner.
 It feels good to help people get closer to their dreams too.
+To help them feel their impact.
 My dream of sitting with my laptop on a mountain top in France is getting closer every day….

 The certificates that hang on the wall